Your name sounds strange and I haven’t heard it before. How do you pronounce it?

 I was raised a vegetarian on the Ayurvedic principles of eating what is right for your body type.
 I started eating meat as an adult as part of my work with recipe testing.
 But I prefer not to.
 Mainly because I feel like my body doesn’t need it.
 I am a savoury girl and don’t much care for sweet things.
 I love my coffee but keep it to 3 cups a day.
 As I grow older, I find that I need less and that a lot of the food that I used to eat when I was younger no longer suits me.
 I do not follow a specific diet but these are some of the things I find help my health stay optimum

-- Mostly vegetarian meals with the occasional seafood and chicken dish.
+- Mostly vegetarian meals with the occasional seafood dish.

 - Limited dairy, carbs, sugar, alcohol and fruit.